ioannismihailidis/madmomTD/README.md

 ## Todos
 - MacOS Support
+- Quit python script via "stop" pulse.
+Right now you have to close the terminal to stop the script.
 - Add time signature options
 - Add parameters, thresholds, etc. for beatdetection
 - Beat post processing